inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 Frame preemption requires the network interface to be able to interrupt an ongoing transmission and switch to the transmission of a higher priority frame.
-This behavior is implemented in special :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer` modules in the network interface.
-These modules use packet streaming inside the network interface in contrast with the default behavior where modules are passing packets around as a whole.
+This behavior is implemented in special MAC and PHY layer modules that use packet streaming in the network interface.
+This is in contrast with the default behavior where modules pass packets around as a whole.

-:ned:`PreemptableStreamer`
-:ned:`PreemptingServer`
+-  :ned:`EthernetPreemptingMacLayer` models an Ethernet MAC layer that contains multiple MAC sublayers to allow the preemption of background traffic
+-  :ned:`EthernetPreemptingPhyLayer` models a PHY layer that allows the preemption of an ongoing transmission

 The TSN specific network nodes, :ned:`TsnDevice` and :ned:`TsnSwitch`, have a special parameter called the :par:`hasFramePreemption` which can be used to enable frame preemption in the network interfaces.
-Of course, these modules can also be put in place in the usual ways.
+Of course, these modules can also be used in other ways.

 .. _ug:sec:tsn:cutthroughswitching:

 Cut-through Switching
 ---------------------

-:ned:`EthernetCutthroughLayer`
-:ned:`EthernetCutthroughSource`
-:ned:`EthernetCutthroughSink`

-:par:`hasCutthroughSwitching`
+The default store and forward mechanism in Ethernet switches greatly influences the end-to-end latency of application traffic.
+This effect can be overcome and drastically reduced by using cut-through switching.
+This methods starts forwarding the incoming frame before the whole frame has been received, usually right after the reception of the MAC header.
+However, cut-through switching is not a standard mechanism and there are all kinds of variants in operation.

+INET provides the following modules related to cut-through switching:

+-  :ned:`EthernetCutthroughInterface` models an Ethernet interface that contains a special cut-through layer between the MAC and PHY layers that in certain circumstances allows the direct forwarding of frames from the incoming network interface to the outgoing
+-  :ned:`EthernetCutthroughLayer` models the cut-through layer with direct connections to other cut-through interfaces inside the same network node
+-  :ned:`EthernetCutthroughSource` models the source of the cut-through forwarding inside the network interface
+-  :ned:`EthernetCutthroughSink` models the sink of the cut-through forwarding inside the network interface

+Surprisingly cut-through switch also has to be enabled in the end devices because the receiving switch has to be notified both at the start and at the end of the frame.

+The TSN specific network nodes, :ned:`TsnDevice` and :ned:`TsnSwitch`, have a special parameter called the :par:`hasCutthroughSwitching` which can be used to enable cut-through switching in the network interfaces.
+Of course, these modules can also be used in other ways.

 .. _ug:sec:tsn:automaticnetworkconfiguration:

 Automatic Network Configuration
 -------------------------------

-Configuring the features of Time-Sensitive Networking in a complex network topology with many application traffics with different requirements is a very difficult and error prone task.
+Configuring the features of Time-Sensitive Networking in a complex network that contains many applications with different traffic requirements is a difficult and error prone task.
+To facilitate this task, INET provides three types of network level configurators:

+-  gate scheduling configurators are capable of configuring the gate control lists (i.e. periodic open/close states) for all traffic classes in all network interfaces based on packet length, packet interval, and maximum latency parameters
+-  stream redundancy configurators are capable of configuring the stream merging and stream splitting modules as well as the stream identification in all network nodes to form the desired redundant streams for each application traffic
+-  failure protection configurators are capable of using the previous two to achieve the desired link and node failure protections for all streams in the network based on the set of failure cases

+All other network level configurators such as the :ned:`Ipv4NetworkConfigurator` or the :ned:`MacForwardingTableConfigurator` can also be used.

-There are several different automatic gate scheduling configurators having different capabilities.
-The :ned:`SimpleGateSchedulingConfigurator` is the most basic one.
+There are several different automatic gate scheduling configurators having different capabilities:

-:ned:`Z3GateSchedulingConfigurator`
-:ned:`TSNSchedGateSchedulingConfigurator`

-:ned:`StreamRedundancyConfigurator`

-:ned:`TsnConfigurator`
+-  :ned:`SimpleGateSchedulingConfigurator` eagerly allocates time slots in the order of increasing traffic priority
+-  :ned:`Z3GateSchedulingConfigurator` uses a SAT solver to fulfill the traffic constraints all at once
+-  :ned:`TSNschedGateSchedulingConfigurator` uses a state-of-the-art external
+   tool called TSNsched that is available at https://github.com/ACassimiro/TSNsched

+There is only one stream redundancy configurator:

+-  :ned:`StreamRedundancyConfigurator` configures stream splitting, stream merging and stream filtering in all network nodes

+Currently there is only one failure protection configurator:

+-  :ned:`TsnConfigurator` configures the gate scheduling and the stream redundancy configurators to provide protection against the specified link and node failures

+All of these configurators automatically discover the network topology and then taking into account their own independent configuration they compute the necessary parameters for the individual underlying modules and configure them.
+However, anything they can do, can also be done from INI files manually, and the result can also be seen at the configured module parameters in the runtime user interface.